-Certificates of Completion and final transcripts will be withheld for students who have late tuition payments owed to the school at the time of graduation.
-When payments are made current, Certificates of Completion and final transcripts will be released.
+Certificates of Completion will be withheld for students who have late tuition payments owed to the school at the time of graduation.
+When payments are made current, Certificates of Completion will be released.

 Grading System and Coursework

 Written exams, practical exams, projects, and homework assignments are administered for each certificate program.
 Numerical grades are assigned on the following scale: